Updated July 2022

 What do Vietnamese people eat for breakfast?

 Without doubt, Vietnamese food is one of the best in South-East Asia and while other countries stick to rice and noodles in the morning, the Vietnamese breakfast varies a lot and gives you plenty of dishes to choose from.
-Below are the most common things Vietnamese people eat for breakfast:
+Below are the most common dishes Vietnamese people eat for breakfast:

 - Banh Mi – Vietnam’s famous sandwich, Banh Mi is definitely something you do not want to miss while in Vietnam.
 The traditional one is made with pate and roasted pork but there are options to fit everybody’s taste.
 You can have it with chicken or bacon but you can also have a vegetarian Banh Mi made with cheese, tofu or egg, or the vegan one that’s usually made with avocado and tofu.
 All of them are stuffed with lots of veggies, pickles and a delicious chili sauce.